Module 2 · Lesson 1

 Deep Dive: Definitional vs Propositional Equality

 • Definitional equality: Two terms compute to the same value.
-Checked automatically. rfl proves this.
+Checked automatically by Lean's kernel. rfl proves this.

 • Propositional equality: Two terms are provably equal via some chain of reasoning.
-Requires explicit proof.
+Requires explicit proof with tactics or lemmas.

 lean